papadanku/papadanku.github.io/doc/source/blog/bilateral.rst

    */

    float4 JointBilateralUpsample(
-      sampler Image,      // This should be 1/2 the size as GuideHigh. sampler GuideHigh,  // This should be 2/1 the size as Image and GuideLow. sampler GuideLow,   // This should be 1/2 the size as GuideHigh (MipLODBias = 1.0). float2 Tex
+      sampler Image, // This should be 1/2 the size as GuideHigh sampler GuideLow, // This should be 1/2 the size as GuideHigh sampler GuideHigh, // This should be 2/1 the size as Image and GuideLow float2 Tex
    )
    {
-      const float WeightSigma = 4e-4;
-      const float WeightDemoninator = 1.0 / (2.0 * WeightSigma * WeightSigma);
+      // Initialize variables
       float2 PixelSize = ldexp(fwidth(Tex.xy), 1.0);

-      // Store center pixel for reference.
-      float4 Reference = tex2D(GuideHigh, Tex);
+      float4 GuideHighSample = tex2D(GuideHigh, Tex);
       float4 BilateralSum = 0.0;
       float4 WeightSum = 0.0;